Your Word Is Your Currency

 These days it’s easy to get lost and overwhelmed with responsibilities.
 Honoring your word by committing to a certain action reveals who you really are.
 Yes, there are times you may fall short but if you find yourself saying “yes” to everything, but later cancel or change your “yes” to a “no,” then let me challenge you to consider these three things when you give your word.

-1) In your desire to want to do it all, you may be over-committing yourself.
-It’s only natural to want to do things you are excited about or have great passion for.
-There is a point though that being overly committed means you cannot give your full attention and presence into the task at hand.
-Consider limiting your commitments as a means to be true to yourself.
+1) You may be overcommitting.
+In your desire to do it all, you may jump at everything that excites you.
+There is a point though that being overly committed means you cannot give your full attention and presence to the task at hand.
+Consider limiting your commitments to be true to yourself.

-2) If you always feel like a better option will come along, please do not say "yes" to something.
+2) Say “yes” only when you really mean it.
+If you always feel like a better option will come along, please do not say "yes" to something.
 This may sound innocent, but if you are always saying yes to things and then wait to choose the best option, you let everyone else down.
-If you can’t make a decision because you have so many options, please don’t commit until you are absolutely sure you can.
+If you can’t decide because you have so many options, please don’t commit until you are absolutely sure you can.

-3) Learn to say “no” more often and this will give your “yes’s” a better chance to truly be “yes”.
-This may be difficult.
+3) Learn to say “no” more often.
+Saying “no” will give your “yes’s” a better chance to truly be “yes.”
 Saying “no” can be looked down upon.
-Yet, oftentimes “no” is a better answer especially if your integrity is at stake.
+Yet oftentimes “no” is a better answer especially if your integrity is at stake.
 Mostly it comes down to prioritizing and time-management.

 Once you make a commitment or say “yes” let it be so.
 Remember, your word is your currency.
 What’s yours? #business #businessetiquette #professionalism #bestpractices #leadership #executive #coachingskills #timemanagement #productivity #currency #value